 I’m Nikitheliger from simple reasons: 1.
 Ligers are cool 2.
 I have been called Niki for so long that it would be odd for someone to say something else.: So Nikitheliger 🙂

-Step 3: Signup for Twitch
+How to Signup for Twitch

-Step 4: Setting up the OBS Studio streaming software
+How to Setup OBS Studio streaming software

 Okay now we are getting into some action!
 OBS Studio is an open source free streaming software that is the most popular one to use and for you it’s really good since there is a lot of tutorials how to set it up.
-There is also one really awesome version of OBS Studio that just came out!
-Which is StreamLabs OBS – or in short Slobs!
-With Slobs you can literally get your stream going in couple minutes.
-So if you want to get started quickly i highly recommend that.

 - Ultimate Guide to OBS Studio

 - How To Get – The Best OBS Studio settings for you

 - How To Setup – StreamLabs OBS